jasondai2005/sgweiqiratings/README.md

-# Player Ratings
+# Singapore Weiqi Ratings - Branched out from Player Ratings

-Elo based rating system for two players games: table football, tennis, go and etc. Includes management for leagues, players, matches.
-Additional statistics: win rate, goals against/for, loose/win streaks.
+Elo based rating system for two players games.
+Specificly adjusted for Singapore Weiqi (Go) competitions.

 Based on https://github.com/jacob-l/playerratings
 The project is availabe at <a href="http://elo.su">http://elo.su</a>.
 Feel free to join.